emmercm/www/src/blog/_pinning-python.md

 ---

-Pinning dependencies is important for reproducible builds and saving future you from headaches.
+Pinning packages is important for reproducible builds and saving future you from headaches.

-A few times recently I've come across an old `requirements.txt` that didn't specify required dependency versions, not even version ranges (and it definitely wasn't _me_ who wrote these files...).
+A few times recently I've come across an old `requirements.txt` that didn't specify required package versions, not even version ranges (and it definitely wasn't _me_ who wrote these files...).
 Or potentially worse, it specifies versions for some dependencies and not for others, and I find out that incompatible transitive dependencies have broken my program.

 **If you want your program too work the same way, every time, without issue, then you need to pin your dependencies to an exact version.**